sendgrid/docs/content/docs/ui/sending-email/single-sends.md

 <call-out type="warning">

-When selecting segments, make sure you are limiting your selection to 10 segments.
+There is a limit of 10 segments per Single Send.

-See our [Segmentation documenation]({{root_url}}/ui/managing-contacts/segmenting-your-contacts/) for more information about managing your contacts and building Single Sends based on engagement data.
+See our [segmentation documentation]({{root_url}}/ui/managing-contacts/segmenting-your-contacts/) for more information about managing your contacts and building Single Sends based on engagement data.

 </call-out>